epfl-ada/ada-2024-project-alligatorsdontapologize24/Project_ideas.md

 **Idea 3:** Cinema as Catalyst
 Super insightful!
 This idea effectively connects cinema with societal change, providing a timely analysis.
 Using datasets like GDELT to track the societal impact of political films is a great approach.
 This project has strong potential to uncover meaningful correlations between film and public activism.

+## Jen

+1) **Does watching movies make you happy?**
+Philosophy and psychology may have something to say about this, but what can data analysis reveal?
+Can computed data analysis become a third lens in understanding this relationship?
+To investigate, common movies between the CMU and IMDb datasets will be analyzed.
+Sentiment analysis of IMDb reviews will be conducted and compared with the year-specific World Happiness Report.
+A movie's reception will serve as a basis for examining its potential impact on global happiness.
+If a movie is well received, regardless of its topic, does it influence the mood of audiences worldwide?
+Has society become dependent on its entertainment industry, or is it the other way around—does people's happiness affect how they perceive a film?
+This question may be as elusive as “Which came first: the chicken or the egg?”
+First, is the impact of movies on happiness real, or just speculative?
+Statistical relevance will be tested.
+Can we find a correlation, and if so, how strong is it?
+Finally, patterns will be explored, such as whether a rise in movie viewership corresponds to increased happiness.
+Ultimately, we may get closer to solving the "egg problem."

+2) **The Role of Politics in Cinematography**
+Politics influence our lives in many ways.
+Our nationality can affect our rights and shape our beliefs.
+Can we see these roles reflected in cinematography?
+All levels will be considered—from the location of the movie set to the nationality of the producer and actors.
+But the investigation won't stop there.
+Metrics like literacy and wealth (e.g., GDP) of the country where the movie is released will also be taken into account.
+What if we go further and examine the main action setting?
+Does fantasy mimic reality, or does it oppose it?
+Are rebellions more prominent in democratic countries, for instance?
+A map will be created based on these findings.
+Time and socio-economic context will also be factored in.
+All data will be analyzed by decade to enable meaningful comparisons.

+3) **Identity Card of the Hero and the Villain Biases are present in cinematography.**

+Everyone has in mind the voluptuous woman in distress and her savior—an athletic, good-looking man.
+But what is the depth of these prejudices?
+Is it possible to identify the hero's characteristics and those of his antagonist?
+Are nationality, age, and gender part of these traits?
+What are the other hidden traits of these protagonists?
+By leveraging the work of Bamman et al. on persona, protagonists will be filtered.
+Can key features be identified?
+Can we observe the well-known stereotypes?
+Perhaps there isn't a global definition of our hero and villain.
+It might be country- or time-dependent.
+If so, maps or timelines will be created to reflect these changes and enable comparisons with social movements such as the rise of feminism or nationalism.

+**General comment**
+This proposal presents creative ideas with clear potential.
+Ideas 1 and 2 are particularly strong, while Idea 3 may need refinement in data analysis.
+Overall, well thought out but with minor challenges in execution.

+**Idea 1: Does watching movies make you happy?**
+Great idea!
+Sentiment analysis and happiness correlation are interesting.
+Be cautious about isolating movie effects from other societal influences.

+**Idea 2: The Role of Politics in Cinematography** Super creative!
+Mapping political influences is compelling.
+Simplify variables to avoid overcomplication.

+**Idea 3: Identity Card of the Hero and the Villain** Interesting but data extraction may be complex.
+Refine how to handle character traits across periods and regions.